What you'll study

 Sarah von Fersen

-Sarah became course leader of the BA (Hons) Visual Effects Design and Production course at AUB in June 2018 having worked as a visiting tutor on the course prior to this.
+Sarah became course leader of the BA (Hons) Visual Effects (VFX) for Design and Television course at AUB in June 2018 having worked as a visiting tutor on the course prior to this.
 She comes to the AUB direct from Vancouver, Canada where she worked in both education and the Visual Effects industry.Full profile

 What Graduates are doing